Factory Design Pattern

 This simple example demonstrates how the Factory Design Pattern can be used to manage object creation and make code more flexible and maintainable.
 Now let's see some real-world examples of how the Factory Pattern might be applied.

-Examples : Using Factory Design Pattern in C#
+Examples : Factory Design Pattern in C#

 1. Document Creation